openaq/openaq.org/app/content/projects/1-smokey.md

 featured: true
 ---

-To engage with his community on air quality issues in New Delhi, Amrit Sharma has built a free air quality app.
+Amrit Sharma of New Delhi has built a free app to inform his community with air quality data.